Taliban claim responsibility for attack on Pakistan Army Headquarters

 The Amjad Farooqi Group is named after Amjad Hussain Farooqi, a jihadi who was allied with al Qaeda and who was behind two assassination attempts against Musharraf in 2003 and suspected of being involved in other terror attacks as well.
 Farooqi was killed by Pakistani security forces on Sept.
 26, 2004.

 According to terrorism analyst B. Raman, Farooqi had a long pedigree in jihadi circles.
 He served in the anti-Shia Sipah-e-Sahaba Pakistan in Kabul and led an assault to take over Herat in 1992 after being noticed by Mullah Omar.
-Farooqi then joined the Harkat-ul-Ansar (which later became the Harkat-ul-Mujahideen) and joined the jihad against India in Kashmir.
+Farooqi then joined the Harkat-ul-Ansar (which later became the Harakat-ul-Mujahideen) and joined the jihad against India in Kashmir.

-Farooqi served as a close aide to Qari Saifullah Akhtar, the leader of the Harkat-ul-Jihad-Al-Islami.
+Farooqi served as a close aide to Qari Saifullah Akhtar, the leader of the Harakat-ul-Jihad-al-Islami.
 He also served as the group's representative to al Qaeda's International Islamic Front.
 He is thought to have been involved in the Indian airliner hijacking that led to the release of both Maulana Masood Azhar, the future leader of the Jaish-e-Mohammed, and Sheikh Omar Saeed, a senior al Qaeda and Jaish-e-Mohammed operative involved in the death of US journalist Daniel Pearl.

 After returning from Afghanistan, Farooqi is said to have become closely allied with Abu Faraj al Libi, the former operations chief for al Qaeda.
 Al Libi is said to have convinced Farooqi to conduct the assassination attempts against Musharraf.
 Al Libi was captured by Pakistani security forces and is now in US custody.